WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Test the server

-In the `2-state-machine` directory, enter this command:
+In the `state-machine` directory, enter this command:

 `node index.js`